Boas notícias para a Alemanha, para a União Eutopeia e para o mundo.

 The unexpectedly large rise compared with the previous month added to evidence of a “V-shaped” recovery in Europe’s largest economy.
 The increase in exports was the largest since September 2006.

-industrial orders in June, reported earlier this week, which was powered almost entirely by export orders.
+Germany’s optimism had already been boosted by a 4.5 per cent rise in industrial orders in June, reported earlier this week, which was powered almost entirely by export orders.
 Together the figures suggested Germany was among the European countries benefiting most from the recent stabilisation in global economic prospects.

 “Definitely more is in the pipeline in the months to come,” said Andreas Rees, economist at Unicredit in Munich.